How to Deal With a Real Estate Bidding War

 Below are things you should not do when a bidding war ensues:

 - Drag out responding in an attempt to get even more offers.
-The odds of anything good coming out of intentionally dragging your feet is slim.
+The odds of anything good coming out of intentionally dragging your feet are slim.
 Don’t piss off the buyers you already have!

-- Don’t get greedy, which is really the symptom of dragging your feet.
+- Don’t get greedy, which is the symptom of dragging your feet.
 Treat all buyers with honesty and respect.

 With permission from the seller, a real estate agent can reveal the bid amount of other offers along with any other term.
 The key phrase here is with the seller’s permission.
 A real estate agent cannot arbitrarily make this decision on their own.

-Final Thoughts on Bidding Wars
+Final Thoughts

 Additional Helpful Home Selling Resources